 The Committee shall generally be responsible for the following:

 A. Retention of Independent Auditor.
 The Committee shall be directly responsible for the appointment, compensation, oversight, evaluation and termination of any independent auditor employed by the Company (including resolving disagreements between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report and related work.
 The Committee shall affirm an understanding with the independent auditor that they must report directly to the Committee.

 B. Preapproval of Services.
 All auditing services (which may entail providing comfort letters in connection with securities underwritings) and all non-audit services provided to the Company by the Company’s auditors which are not prohibited by law shall be preapproved or ratified by the Committee pursuant to such processes as are determined to be advisable.
 Preapproved shall include blanket preapproval of non-prohibited services for limited dollar amounts which the Committee, in its business judgment, does not believe possess the potential for abuse or conflict.
 The Committee may delegate to one or more designated members of the Committee the authority to grant preapprovals.
-The decisions of any member to whom authority is delegated under this paragraph to preapprove an activity shall be presented to the full Committee at its next scheduled meetings.
+The decisions of any member to whom authority is delegated under this paragraph to preapprove an activity shall be presented to the full Committee at its next scheduled meeting.